-It is a minimally invasive surgical weight-loss procedure in which the stomach is reduced to about 20% of its actual size.
+The sleeve is a minimally invasive surgical weight-loss procedure in which the stomach is reduced to about 20% of its actual size.
 How do we do that?
 By removing the baggy part of the stomach along the greater curve of the organ.
 The stomach that is left is a tube that leads from the foodie to the beginning of the small gut (duodenum).
 The sleeve operation, done by firing endoscopic staplers, transforms the stomach to a tube or sleeve-like structure.
-This process diminishes the size of the stomach permanently, though there could be some expansion of the stomach later in life.
+This procedure diminishes the size of the stomach permanently, though there could be some expansion of the stomach later in life.
 It is performed laparoscopically and is irreversible.
 It is the most popular weight loss operation in the whole world, as well as in India.

-It happens by making five or six tiny nicks in the abdomen and is performed with the help of the laparoscope.
+The sleeve is begun by making 3 to 5 tiny nicks in the abdomen and is performed with the help of the laparoscope.
 During this procedure, approximately 80 percent of the stomach is removed by firing endoscopic staplers one after the other, parallel to the lesser curvature of the stomach.
 At the end of it, the baggy part along the greater curve is disconnected, leaving behind a narrow gastric tube or ”sleeve” that extends from the food pipe to the first part of the duodenum (or end of the stomach).
 The intestines are neither removed nor bypassed during this operation.
-This process takes 30 minutes to get done and is a preferred choice in higher risk patients, younger people and super-super obese patients.
+This procedure takes 30 minutes or an hour to get done and is a preferred choice in higher risk patients, younger people and super-super obese patients.

 Apart from the improvement in all the obesity-related complications, the sleeve dramatically improves the quality of your life.
 The hospitalization is typically for just one day.
 The patient walks from Day One and is encouraged to walk regularly, drive, bathe normally and do things like desk work, shopping, going to friends’ homes, and even office work.